niefia/Cogito/COGITO/SteamP2PCoop/Readme.md

 Make sure you set your SteamAppID in Steam.gd

-Run from SteamP2PCoopDemo
+Run from SteamP2PCoopDemo in COGITO/SteamP2PCoop
-Open the pause menu and use the new multiplayer menu
+Open the pause menu
+Use the new multiplayer menu